 Iceland is an ideal destination for observing whales.
-Iceland's cold waters are conducive to a vast and varied marine life.
-Whale watching usually happens between the months of April and September when more than twenty species of mammals are basking in Icelandic waters.
-Among them eight species are often spotted during the whale watching excursions.
+Iceland’s cold waters are conducive to a vast and varied marine life.
+Whale watching usually happens between the months of April and September.
+When more than twenty species of mammals are basking in Icelandic waters.
+Among the eight species are often spotted during the whale watching excursions.
 In winter you can also go on tours, but whale species are fewer and that narrows your chances of seeing a whale.
 But on the other hand, this time of year increases your chances of seeing the Northern Lights from the sea!

 Some interesting facts Icewhale reported on their excellent site:

 The first excursion for whale watching was in 1991.